openlayers/docs/library/deploying.rst

 Once we have done that, we can build our profile by adding the profile name to the end of our earlier build command::

   ./build.py myversion

-This will create a much smaller OpenLayers version, suitable for limited applications.
+This will create a much smaller OpenLayers 2 version, suitable for limited applications.

 Note that there is one major exception to the process above of looking for 'new OpenLayers.ClassName()'.
 If you are using a vector layer, you need to specify which renderers you wish to cater for.
-When you load a vector layer, OpenLayers checks to see which renderer the browser supports, and currently has renderer classes to support SVG (the most widely used in browsers), Canvas, and VML (used by Internet Explorer).
+When you load a vector layer, OpenLayers 2 checks to see which renderer the browser supports, and currently has renderer classes to support SVG (the most widely used in browsers), Canvas, and VML (used by Internet Explorer).
 You can see an example of how to include these in 'mobile.cfg', which includes SVG and Canvas, but not VML, which is not used in browsers in mobile devices.

 All applications can benefit from a custom build profile.
-OpenLayers supports many different layer types, but most applications will only use one or two, and many applications do not need the full support of many of the features in OpenLayers.
-In order to limit your download time and library size, building a custom profile is highly recommended before deploying an OpenLayers application: it can help shrink the size of your library by a factor of five over using the full library.
+OpenLayers 2 supports many different layer types, but most applications will only use one or two, and many applications do not need the full support of many of the features in OpenLayers 2.
+In order to limit your download time and library size, building a custom profile is highly recommended before deploying an OpenLayers 2 application: it can help shrink the size of your library by a factor of five over using the full library.

 Deploying Files
 +++++++++++++++

-In order to deploy OpenLayers, there are several different pieces that must be deployed.
+In order to deploy OpenLayers 2, there are several different pieces that must be deployed.

   OpenLayers.js